Kasuga-taisha: Festivals

 During the festivals of Setsubun Mantoro (February 3) and Chugen Mantoro (August 14–15), three thousand shrine lanterns are all lit at once.
 The Setsubun Mantoro refers to the celebration of the seasonal shift from winter to spring while the Chugen Mantoro relates to the transition of summer to fall.
 They both take place in order to celebrate the Obon and Setsubun holidays in Japanese culture.
 At Kasuga Grand shrine, people are seen writing and attaching their wishes, or ema, to the lanterns before lighting them during both festivals.
 Additionally, it is said that tossing dried beans at these times will ward off bad luck in the future.

 March 13 is the Kasuga Matsuri, a local festival which features the dances of gagaku and bugaku.
-Shinto women perform traditional Japanese Yamato-mai dances that date back to the Heian and Nara periods.
+Shinto women perform traditional Japanese Yamato-mai dances that date back to the Nara and Heian periods.
 This festival also holds a horse celebration which consists of a parade through the streets by a "sacred" horse.
 One will see people dressed in traditional costumes of the Heian to Edo periods and can experience authentic kagura dance displays with dengaku music.

 The Kasuga Wakamiya Festival takes place at the Wakamiya Jinja shrine from December 15 to 18th each year.
 The main goal of this gathering was to ward off disease while promoting new growth for the spring.
 Like Kasuga Matsuri, attendants can see kagura performances along with a procession in traditional attire.